 Ked is the Founder/President of Refuge for Women.
 Ked is a graduate of Mount Vernon Nazarene University and Liberty University with a degree in Professional Counseling.
 Ked spent two and a half years working in a men's recovery facility in southern Ohio before serving on staff at Southland Christian Church.
 He has been married to Michelle for 20 years and has two children, Nathaniel and Julianna.

-Shea is the Office Administrator and Volunteer Coordinator for Refuge for Women.
-She and her husband, Jonathan, have a small fur-baby named Love.
-Shea has been with Refuge for almost two years.
+Shea and her husband, Jonathan, have a small fur-baby named Love.
+She has been with Refuge for almost two years.
 Before that, she taught at an orphanage in Mexico for two years.
 She obtained her teaching degree at Marshall University in Huntington, WV where she also taught fifth grade for one year after graduating.
 Shea is passionate about educating students and ending human trafficking.

 Meaghan comes from Lexington, Kentucky and graduated with her Bachelors of Public Health in May 2018.
 Meaghan specifically works with the Raise the Standard prevention program at Refuge for Women.
 Meaghan believes that every student is valuable and important.
 By identifying that truth, students can empower themselves to seek the best in all aspects of life, and ultimately guard themselves from anything that would try to devalue their purpose and worth.
 She has had the privilege to teach and mentor students throughout her college career in various leadership settings.
 Meaghan is current a Graduate Assistant and is working on her Masters of Public Health at EKU.